AlexiaDelorme/project-cookbook/README.md

 ###### Features on every page
 - Navigation bar with a logo and links to the different pages: Home, Explore, Recipes, About, Sign Up and Log In.
-- Footer with icon links to the following social media: Facebook, Instagram, YouTube, Pinterest, and Twitter (no actual account created as this is for education purpose only).
+- Footer with icon links to the following social media: Facebook, Instagram, YouTube, Pinterest, and Twitter (no actual account created as this is for educational purposes only).

 ###### Feature 1 - Home page
 Any external user landing to the home page of this website will be presented with a general welcome page with the following features: